 As a temple of the Holy Spirit your body should have nothing to do with immoral behavior.
 Don’t flirt with an immoral behavior--flee from it.
 Do not dabble with temptation because you will fall into it.
 Respect they fact that God has bought you with a price by staying far from temptation.
 God’s plan for sexual purity does not look like the world’s view--It is far better!

 There is no sin that is beyond God's ability to forgive.
 Wherever we have wandered in life, we can have the assurance that it is not outside of God's unfailing love for us.
-Romans 8 assures us that nothing will ever separate us from the love of God.
+God assures us in Romans 8 that nothing will ever separate us from the love of God.
 Our hearts are renewed in that love and God guides us down a new path.
 God desires the best for us and he can heal the wounds of the past and bless us with a vibrant new life in him.

 Rev. Deb Koster